What is 12-Step Facilitation?

 Pros and Cons of 12-step Facilitation

 This is a therapy and it should have some pros as well as cons.
-Arguments have provided a lot of pros of this therapy, and there are also many factors that are against the effectiveness.
-While choosing it as a therapy or just learning about it, you should know the pros and cons of both.
+Arguments have provided a lot of pros of this therapy, and there are also many factors that are against its effectiveness.
+When choosing it as a therapy or just learning about it, you should know the pros and cons of both.

 - The therapy provides the scope of being a part of a large community that is made to support and help.